spdsp04/evaluation/Melanoma_Detection_Assignment.md

 2.3 Model building on rectified dataset

-You have accurately trained a CNN model using dropout layer for 30 epochs on the original training dataset. which are normalized to values between (0,1).
+You have accurately trained a CNN model using dropout layer on the original training dataset. which are normalized to values between (0,1).
 You have written your findings after the model fit .

 3. Coding Guidelines